BE THE FIRST TO HEAR ABOUT NEW MUSIC, TOUR DATES, MERCH AND MORE.

 With this live show, Bossy Love have supported Kelis, Tank & The Bangas, Metronomy and Alma.
-Following their sold-out, debut headline UK tour, Bossy Love were invited to perform at a host of festivals; including The Edinburgh Fringe, The Great Escape and Glastonbury, where their set was televised by the BBC.
-Bossy Love were invited back by the BBC to perform on their Quay Sessions this summer, which was subsequently broadcast across BBC radio and TV channels.
-At The Great Escape Festival last year, Clash Magazine announced "Bossy Love steal the first day", while The 405 predicted; " the most memorable stage performance of the weekend... the festival might not be big enough for them next year."
+Following their sold-out, debut headline UK tour, Bossy Love were invited to perform at a host of festivals last year; including Glastonbury, where their set was televised by the BBC, and Bossy Love were invited back by the BBC to perform on their televised Quay Sessions show.
+At The Great Escape Festival, Clash Magazine announced "Bossy Love steal the first day", while The 405 predicted; "the most memorable stage performance of the weekend... the festival might not be big enough for them next year."

-Finally home from tour, last year Bossy Love were awarded funding by the Scottish arts body Creative Scotland to build their studio in Glasgow, and have duly spent the last few months holed-up, recording new music.
-Baillie Jr also found time to produce the Kiss & Tell album for fellow Glaswegians, Babe, which was nominated for the lauded Scottish Album Of The Year 2018 award.
+Finally home from tour last year, Bossy Love were awarded funding by the Scottish arts body Creative Scotland to build their studio in Glasgow, and have duly spent the last few months holed-up, recording new music.
+Baillie Jr also found time to produce the Kiss & Tell album for fellow Glaswegians, Babe, which was nominated for the lauded Scottish Album Of The Year 2018 award (think Scottish Mercury Prize).